What to know about the cost of living in other Canadian cities when leaving Montreal

 Know the cost of living in other Canadian cities when leaving Montreal

-Montreal is an entertainment and economic hub in Quebec, but you will get bored of any city after some time.
+Montreal is an entertainment and economic hub in Quebec, but you will get bored with any city after some time.
 When the time for change comes, the cost of living in other Canadian cities when leaving Montreal is important.
 It will give you a general idea of how far your dollar can get you in your new city.
 You might not be personally money-oriented, but that is the world that we live in.
-We wish you good luck and an easy adaptational period!
+We wish you good luck and an easy adaptation period!